-Small-scale integration (SSI):

-10 or fewer gates on a chip.
+Small-scale integration (SSI): 10 or fewer gates on a chip.
 Medium-scale integration (MSI): 10-100 gates.

-Large-scale integration (LSI):
+Large-scale integration (LSI): 100-1000 gates.

-100-1000 gates.
-Very-large-scale integration (VLS)

 Very-large-scale integration (VLSI): 1000 or more gates.

 Though SSI and MSI logic chips are still useful for building circuits to handle very simple tasks, it is more common to see them either used along with or completely replaced by programmable logic arrays and microcontrollers.
 In many cases you will see the smaller logic circuits referred to as "glue logic."